Novgorod Theological Seminary: History

 Archbishop Ambrose (Yushkevich) obtained permission from Empress Elizaveta Petrovna to transfer Theophan Prokopovich's library to the Novgorod Theological Seminary, for which he decided to build a stone building.
 However, the construction of the building began only in 1759 and was completed in the 1780s according to the estimates of the provincial architect Vasily Polivanov.
-The upper floor of this two-story building was allocated for the library, which was “like one common large hall with two lights”, in which there were wooden bookcases.
-This is one of the first buildings in the history of Russian architecture, specially built for the library.
-It is a rare monument of baroque architecture for Novgorod.
 A two-storey building with two side risalits and elegant facades has been well preserved in the eastern part of the monastery; now it houses the library of the Yaroslav-the-Wise Novgorod State University.